 This means that you will now graduate with a Te Pūkenga qualification.
 Read more

-20 weeks including 2 week study break
+One semester including a 2 week study break

 2024: $309 plus $41 Student Services Levy

 A Compulsory Student Services Levy applies ($2 per credit).

 Fees listed are for each year of the programme, indicative only and may vary with course selection.

 View course details for individual fees.